chenzesam/rollup-kit-react/README.md

-# rollup-kit
+# rollup-kit-react

-Rollup based project structure for building wheels
+Rollup based project structure for building react-wheels

 ## How to use